 Comparable launches: what the data shows

 Pricing AER in isolation is not useful.
-A more grounded approach is to look at what structurally similar projects have done at launch.
+A more grounded approach is to look at what structurally similar projects have done at launch, and then identify where Aeredium sits relative to them at the equivalent stage.

-Aeredium is earlier in its development than any of those projects were at their respective launches.
+The honest assessment is that Aeredium is earlier in its development than any of those projects were at their respective launches.
 No confirmed exchange partner, no live mainnet, no developer ecosystem beyond testnet.
 Applying the same multiples would be misleading.
-The more relevant peer group is early-stage Layer 1s that launched without Sui-scale marketing infrastructure, started with modest TGE valuations, and appreciated over 12–24 months as their ecosystems built real usage.
+The more relevant peer group is early-stage Layer 1s that launched without Binance or a16z backing, started with modest TGE valuations in the $20M–$100M FDV range, and appreciated over 12–24 months as their ecosystems built real economic usage.

 Price catalysts: what could move AER